• sciolist •

 Meaning: Someone with superficial knowledge who pretends to be an expert on some subject.

-Notes: The attitude itself is sciolism and anyone who is possessed of it is sciolistic or sciolous.
+Notes: The attitude itself is sciolism, and anyone who is possessed of it is sciolistic or sciolous.
 These adjectives pave the way for two adverbs, as someone who talks sciolistically or pontificates sciously.
-Look out for the silent C, a phenomenon of English not uncommon but not common, either.
+Look out for the silent C, as in the related word, science.

 In Play: You will bump into two types of sciolists in your trek across life.
 You will meet real ones: "Television talk shows are a popular venue for sciolists of every ilk."
 Some, however, are real experts whose expertise we simply do not want to hear: "Writers, with few exceptions, think that all critics who do not praise their work are sciolists."